tinuva/SDRPlusPlusBrown/docs/index.md

 ## Improved rendering performance

-In contrast to current upstream, this fork does not send full waterfall image to GPU on each frame, which is important for 4K monitors, where it burns significantly less CPU.
-Instead, it is implemented as tiles, and it sends updates only to the single tile.
+In contrast to current upstream, this fork does not send full waterfall image to GPU on each frame, which is important for 4K monitors; it burns significantly less CPU by implementing waterfall as tiles and sending updates only to the single tile, thus reducing system memory bandwidth.

-Also, zooming and re-generation of waterfall is faster by 2-3 times by employing more optimal routines, which can be noticed on 4K monitors.
-Note, upstream author promises to implement scaling in shader, which is going to be even better than all this.
+Also, zooming and re-generation of waterfall is faster by 2-3 times by employing more optimal routines, which can be noticed on wider SDR bandwidths.
+Note: upstream author promises to implement scaling in shader, which is going to be even better than all this.

 ## Bundled FT8 decoder

-Taken from great [MSHV project](http://lz2hv.org/mshv), stripped out of the Qt spaghetti, keeping the spirit of Fortran code but with C++ syntax, pure decoder currently supports FT4/FT8 simultaneous decoding.
+Reused from great [MSHV project](http://lz2hv.org/mshv), stripped out of the Qt spaghetti, made lightweight, keeping the spirit of Fortran legacy but with C++ syntax, pure decoder currently supports FT4/FT8 simultaneous decoding.
 You enter your location, and you get decodes instantly, you can even scan the band elsewhere, they are grouped by the distance, so you can immediately see the band condition and your antenna performance.
 Concurrent FT4/FT8 decoding is supported.
 Decoder is implemented as standalone binary.

 ![](ft8-decodes.jpg)